Michigan football returns two interceptions for touchdowns in 52-10 beatdown of Minnesota

 BIG TEN INSIDER: This week's news should increase Michigan football's urgency to win it all

 The Wolverines scored even faster on the next drive, covering 67 yards in four plays and less than two minutes.
-McCarthy found Donovan Edwards for a 16-yard gain on a check-down pass (his longest play of the season) to get the drive going, threw a 49-yard moon-scraper to Johnson to get near the end zone and finally ran in a score from 5 yards out to go up 24-3.
+McCarthy found Donovan Edwards for a 16-yard gain on a check-down pass (his longest play of the season) to get the drive going, threw a 49-yard moon-scraper to Johnson to get near the end zone and finally ran in a score from 5 yards out as he lowered his shoulder to go up 24-3.

+"Definitely mixed emotions," said left tackle LaDarius Henderson of watching McCarthy take on hits on his way to the goal line.
+"You're always like 'ahh, don't do too much, but then again you're like, 'man, this guy's a dawg.'"

 Defense does it again